LpeX/kilo-tool-readme/README.md

 8. For this im picking solo and now you can pick the character you wish to transfer over to Tekken 7

-Note: Your opponet does not matter
+Note: Your opponent does not matter

 9. Now pick any stage and sit idle in it as we continue installing the rest of the needed programs.

 Note: Take note of what version of Tekken Tag 2 you have as there will be 2: US & EU.
 The US version requires an extra step I will detail later.

-### TekkenMovesetExtractor:
+### TekkenMovesetExtractor Install:

 1. Go to the link provided in prerequisites and download **TekkenMovesetExtractor.zip** from the latest release.